RazorOp/razorops-web/_posts/2018-06-15-devops-glossary.md

  - Btrfs - A copy-on-write (COW) file system that uses B-trees to organize information on-disk.

- - Behavior-Driven Development (BDD) - An evolution of test-driven development that focuses on collaboration between development and business stakeholders to define user stories that determine the development of the application using a human-readable DSL.
+ - Behavior Driven Development (BDD) - An evolution of test-driven development that focuses on collaboration between development and business stakeholders to define user stories that determine the development of the application using a human-readable DSL.

  - Branching - The duplication of an object under review in source control so that the same code can be modified by more than one developer in parallel.